bradonf333/ACME-Angular2-V2/README.md

 # ACME-Angular2-V2
-Updated version of the ACME app from the PluralSight tutorial
+Updated version of the ACME app from the PluralSight tutorial.